-And just like the population presents a colorful variety, the city itself with modernism next to traditions, financial districts and shopping malls close to the ancient jungle does, too.
+Just like the population presents a colorful variety, the city itself does so, too.
+You’ll find modernism next to traditions, financial districts and shopping malls beside ancient jungles.

-I first got to Singapore because I was on a trip to Malaysia and thought that it would be a good opportunity to visit it for a day or two.
+I first got to Singapore during a trip to Malaysia and thought that it would be a good opportunity to visit the city for a day or two.
+Turns out, I fell in instant love with the vibrant city.

 So if you have the chance to spend a day on a layover in Singapore, do it.
-I supply you with a complete itinerary that allows you to see as much of this fascinating place as possible.
+But be warned: You might immediately fall under its spell!

 Local Currency